 - 6.15 We have also considered the asset coverage of members' Minimum Requisite Benefits. - 6.16 The Minimum Requisite Benefits (MRBs) are the minimum amount of benefit that must be provided to enable Authorities to satisfy their Superannuation Guarantee obligations.
-The method to calculate the amount of MRBs for the active members is specified in my Benefit Certificate dated 23 October 2018. - 6.17 The MRBs for Defined Benefit active members have been configured on the administration system.
-We have therefore used the MRB data provided by the administrator for the purposes of this valuation. - 6.18 In relation to the determination of the MRBs for deferred beneficiaries and pensioners, DLA Piper has advised that the MRB should be crystallised when members cease to be an employee and there was no basis to adopt a higher benefit beyond their MRB entitlements. - 6.19 In accordance with this legal advice, we have estimated the MRBs for these members on the following basis: - a For deferred beneficiaries, their MRBs has been calculated as the following amounts (plus interest): - i.
-For members who resigned prior to 1 July 2013, the immediate cash resignation benefit, as the MRB was defined as equal to this amount in the Benefit Certificate applicable at that time; - ii.
+The method to calculate the amount of MRBs for the active members is specified in my current Benefit Certificate. - 6.17 The MRBs for Defined Benefit active members have been configured on the administration system.
+We have therefore used the MRB data provided by the administrator for the purposes of this valuation. - 6.18 In relation to the determination of the MRBs for deferred beneficiaries and pensioners, DLA Piper has advised that the MRB should be crystallised when members cease to be an employee and there was no basis to adopt a higher benefit beyond their MRB entitlements. - 6.19 In accordance with this legal advice, we have estimated the MRBs for these members on the following basis: - a For deferred beneficiaries, their MRBs has been calculated as the following amounts (plus interest): - For members who resigned prior to 1 July 2013, the immediate cash resignation benefit, as the MRB was defined as equal to this amount in the Benefit Certificate applicable at that time; - ii.
 For members who resigned from and after 1 July 2013, the MRB is expected to be different to the immediate cash resignation benefit.
 We understand that the resignation benefits provided by Vision Super have already been subject to a minimum of the MRB, if this minimum applies.
 Hence we have assumed that the MRB is equal to the resignation benefit provided, which will overstate the estimated MRB where the actual MRB is less than the immediate resignation benefit.
 We do not think this will materially overstate the amount of the MRB. - b For the current pensioners who retired after 1992 (since the introduction of the Superannuation Guarantee legislation), their MRBs are expected to be less than their retirement benefits; whereas for those current pensioners who retired prior to 1992, their MRBs are assumed to be their retirement benefit.
-On retirement, all Defined Benefit plan members are required to take at least half of their benefit as a lump sum, which means that the portion of the pension that is funded by the MRB will often be low.
-Vision Super is unable to provide information regarding members' MRB at the time of retirement.
-For the last actuarial investigation, we estimated that the proportion of MRB benefits relative to the retirement pensions was of the order of 70% for all current pensioners.
+On retirement, all Defined Benefit plan members are required to take at least half of their benefit as a lump sum, which means that the portion of the pension that is funded by the MRB will often be low. - Vision Super has completed analysis to determine the MRB percentage for a large proportion of pensioners.
+However, the administration system is unable to provide complete information regarding all current pensioner members' MRB at the time of retirement.
+For the last actuarial investigation, we estimated that the proportion of MRB benefits relative to the retirement pensions was in the order of 70% for all current pensioners.
 We have retained this assumption for this actuarial investigation.
-Vision Super has advised that it has recently completed the configuration of the MRB for pensions on its administration system and they are expected to be available at the next actuarial investigation.
+We note the average proportion of MRB Benefits relative to retirement pensions as determined by the Vision Super administration system is in the order of 50%, meaning that our assumption of 70% is a conservative estimate of the MRB entitlement for pensioners.